KubaGamingYT/Scripting-in-SF/SF.md

 Position playerpos(cPlayer1.GetPosition());
 ```

-- Set Character Flags: make the character unpushable, ignoregravity and make it not render
+- Set Character Flags make the character unpushable, ignoregravity and make it not render
 ```
 SetCharacterFlags(Character=C, #DontPush, #NoTerrain, #IgnoreGravity, #DontRender); // Change the C to your character name
 ```